ygt-mikekchar/agnostic/README.md

-# Vim Agnostic Colour Scheme
+# Agnostic Colour Scheme for Both Vim and Emacs

-Agnostic is a Vim colour scheme geared towards helping people who use tmux to remote pair program.
+Agnostic is a colour scheme geared towards helping people who use tmux to remote pair program.
 When doing such pair programming it often happens that each person has a preference for colour schemes, especially dark vs light backgrounds.
-Unfortunately most vim colour schemes are geared towards specific colour decisions.
+Unfortunately most most colour schemes are geared towards specific colour decisions.
+Originally this was a Vim colour scheme, but since I now use Emacs in Evil mode, there is an emacs theme in the emacs directory.

 Apart from a few rules, Agnostic tries not to force specific colour choices and focusses on keeping readability over a wide variety of choices.
 This way, two or more people can pair using vim over tmux and still use their own preference for dark vs light themes.
+Similarly to keep setup at a minimum, the colour scheme is designed to be readable using as many popular colour palettes as possible.

 Because Agnostic is meant to be used over tmux, it is a 16 colour xterm (cterm) only theme.
 Users can set up their colours in their terminal settings.
+It's important to understand the difference between a palette colour and the theme's "colour".
+There are 16 colours numbered 0 through 15.
+These colours are traditionally set to black, red, green, yellow, blue, magenta, cyan, gray and white, followed by "bright" versions of those colours.
+Your terminal can be configured to display any colour you want, though.
+In this documentation, a "palette" refers to the actual colours you see in the terminal while a "colour" refers to the setting in your editor.
+For instance, you might set colour #1 to blue in your terminal -- blue would be the "palette" setting, while the "colour" would be red.

 ## Screenshots